 I haven't changed / installed / updated anything between when it last worked and today. bites nails

 I've seen that on some cPanel migrations, where the user "bounce" is setup as a blackhole… except, their way of handling all that doesn't come over cleanly and generates these weird messages 🙂

-It looks like the user "[email protected]" is configured to forward messages to "[email protected]" — and [email protected] is generating, well, bounce messages.
+It looks like the user "admin@domain" is configured to forward messages to "bounce@domain" — and bounce@domain is generating, well, bounce messages.

 A better way to handle that would be to simply remove the unwanted aliases altogether, and allow Postfix to handle the rejection messages during the SMTP greeting.

 My suggestions would be:

 Go into "Edit Mail Aliases", and make sure everything in there goes where you want it to